Mudinepalli: Etymology

 Mudinepalli was formerly known as Mudi Naagula Palli.
 The village derives its name from the Sanskrit words mudi which means 'old', nāgá which means 'snake' (or 'cobra'), and palli which means 'village'.
 The name also relates to Nāgá Devatha, a Hindu deity.
+Mudinepalli was earlier known as Mudi Nagula Palli.
+The name of the village is derived from the Sanskrit words 'gramam' meaning 'snake' ('cobra') meaning 'old' and 'naga' meaning 'mudi'.
+The name is related to the Hindu deity Naga.